FreddyThomas98/CIFAR-10-Image-Classification/README.md

-# CIFAR-10-Image-Classification
-This GitHub project employs CNNs to classify CIFAR-10 images into 10 categories.
-With clear code and documentation, it's a valuable resource for understanding image classification and implementing deep learning techniques.
+This  project implements a deep learning solution for classifying images from the CIFAR-10 dataset.
+Using convolutional neural networks (CNNs), it accurately categorizes 32x32 color images into ten predefined classes.
+With clear documentation and organized code, it serves as a valuable resource for understanding image classification workflows and implementing cutting-edge deep learning techniques